-The potential role of TPVs in the initiation and/or intensification of Arctic cyclones is explored by assessing the proximity between these systems at three independent times (i.e., there is no requirement for sustained association): the times of genesis, maximum growth rate and maximum intensity of the Arctic cyclones.
-Figure 5 shows these matches for TPVs occurring within 1, 2, 3 and 5° of the Arctic cyclones (termed the overlap radius and defined as the arc length of great circle (geodesic) centred on the Arctic cyclone).
+The potential role of TPVs in the initiation and/or intensification of Arctic cyclones is first explored by assessing the proximity between these systems at three independent times (i.e., there is no requirement for sustained association): the times of genesis, maximum growth rate and maximum intensity of the Arctic cyclones.
+Figure 6 shows these matches for TPVs occurring within 1, 2, 5 and 10° of the Arctic cyclones (termed the overlap radius and defined as the arc length of great circle (geodesic) 375 centred on the Arctic cyclone).
 As expected, the number of matches increases with the overlap radius.
-While TPVs are near to some Arctic cyclones at their genesis time, TPVs are far more likely to be near to Arctic cyclones when the Arctic cyclones are intensifying rapidly.
-For a 5° overlap radius 35 % of Arctic cyclones are matched with a TPV at the time of maximum Arctic cyclone growth rate compared to only 10 % at the time of Arctic cyclone genesis.
-This suggests that while TPVs can have a role in the intensification of Arctic cyclones, they are more likely to either co-develop with the Arctic cyclone (i.e. form as a consequence of the three-dimensional baroclinic development) or lead to rapid intensification of an already developing Arctic cyclone as they track into the vicinity of the surface cyclone.
-The percentage of cyclones matched with TPVs at the time of cyclone maximum intensity is similar to, or slightly larger than, at the time of maximum growth rate (for a given overlap radius),

-365 implying that the spatial association between the TPV is maintained until at least this time.
-Despite the potential importance of TPVs for Arctic cyclone intensification, the majority (about two thirds) of Arctic cyclones are not in close proximity to a TPV at the time of their maximum growth rate.
+While TPVs are near to some Arctic cyclones at their genesis time, TPVs are more likely to be near to Arctic cyclones when the Arctic cyclones are intensifying rapidly.
+For the maximum 10° overlap radius considered, 37 % of Arctic cyclones are matched with a TPV at the time of maximum Arctic cyclone growth rate compared to 30 % at the time of Arctic cyclone genesis and this difference 380 is proportionally bigger for 2 and 5° overlap radii (note that TPVs may influence cyclones from varying distances dependent on their structure (see discussion in Sect.
+2.2)).
+This suggests that while TPVs can have a role in the intensification of Arctic cvclones, they are more likely to either co-develop with the Arctic cyclone (i.e. form as a consequence of the three-dimensional baroclinic development) or lead to rapid intensification of an already developing Arctic cyclone as they track into the vicinity of the surface cyclone.
+The percentage of cyclones matched with TPVs at the time of cyclone maximum intensity is larger than that at the time of maximum growth rate (for a given overlap radius), implying that the spatial association between the TPV 385 is maintained until at least this time.
+Despite the potential importance of TPVs for Arctic cyclone intensification, the majority (about two thirds) of Arctic cyclones are not within a reasonable upper limit on influence distance (10°) of a TPV at the time of their maximum growth rate.